 All full-time music majors must be enrolled in an ensemble every semester based on their principal performing area.
 Voice principals must be enrolled in a choral ensemble each semester.
+If the chosen choral ensemble is a group other than College Choir, the student must concurrently enroll in, or participate in, College Choir.
 Instrumental principals must be enrolled in an instrumental ensemble each semester.
-Keyboard principals will be given latitude on ensemble selection based on interest.
-Guitar principals must enroll in the Guitar Ensemble each semester beginning with the sophomore level of applied study (MUS 250I).
+Guitar and keyboard principals will enroll in their respective ensembles upon recommendation of their professor.

 All music majors are required to pass all components of the piano proficiency prior to upper-level applied study.
 Students who cannot pass the proficiency skills may enroll in Piano Proficiency Skill classes.
 Students must enroll in the appropriate piano proficiency class until all proficiencies have been passed.